-- 21. GST treatment for unitization areas are as follows : - (a) Fairley Baram Field - Fairley Baram (FB) field is a unitization area which is located at the border of Malaysia and Brunei. - (ii) The entire FB crude oil is imported by pipelines from platform FBPP1 (Brunei), via platform BAP-AA in Malaysian waters, into Miri Crude Oil Terminal (MCOT) in Malaysia.
+- 21. The GST treatment for the unitization areas is as follows: - (a) Fairley Baram Field - (i) Fairley Baram (FB) field is an unitization area which is located at the border of Malaysia and Brunei. - (ii) The entire FB crude oil is imported by pipelines from platform FBPP1 (Brunei), via platform BAP-AA in Malaysian waters, into the Miri Crude Oil Terminal (MCOT) in Malaysia.
 The GST on the imported FB crude oil is suspended if MCOT qualifies for the GST warehousing scheme.
-If MCOT does not qualify for the GST warehousing scheme, the imported FB crude oil is subject to GST at standard rate. - (iii) The FB crude co-mingles with other Miri Crude before it is sent for export.
-The exportation of the crude is subject to GST at zero rate. - (b) Asam Paya Field - Asam Paya is an onshore field which straddles the Malaysia and Brunei border.
-The unitization agreement is between PETRONAS and Brunei Shell Petroleum (BSP). - (ii) The crude oil and gas extracted from Asam Paya Field are delivered to the Rasau Station (Brunei) and then delivered to Seria Crude Oil Terminal (SCOT), Brunei, via pipeline. - (iii) PETRONAS has to account in the GST return the export value of the Malaysian portion of the Asam Paya crude oil and gas sold to BSP. - (c) Kinabalu Field
+If MCOT does not qualify for the GST warehousing scheme, the imported FB crude oil is subject to GST at a standard rate.

+(iii) The FB crude co-mingles with other Miri Crude before it is sent for export.
+The exportation of the crude is subject to GST at zero rate.

+(b) Asam Paya Field

+- (i) Asam Paya is an onshore field which straddles the Malaysia and Brunei border.
+The unitization agreement is between PETRONAS and Brunei Shell Petroleum (BSP). - (ii) The crude oil and gas extracted from the Asam Paya Field are delivered to the Rasau Station (Brunei) and then delivered to the Seria Crude Oil Terminal (SCOT), Brunei, via pipeline. - (iii) PETRONAS has to account for the export value of the Malaysian portion of the Asam Paya crude oil and gas sold to BSP in his GST return.

+(c) Kinabalu Field

 - (i) Kinabalu field is located between Malaysia and Brunei international border.
 The field is divided into three main areas, namely Main, East and Deep. - (ii) The unitization area is the S1/S2 oil reservoir in Kinabalu Deep (operated by Talisman Malaysia Ltd.) which straddles into Brunei water, with drilling wells located on both sides of the international border.
-The crude oil and gas extracted from both wells are delivered by pipelines to Labuan Crude Oil Terminal (LCOT) and Labuan Gas Terminal (LGST) respectively where the titles of the Brunei portion of the crude oil and gas are transferred to PETRONAS. - (iii) The crude oil and gas are transferred from the well in Malaysian waters (principal customs area) and the well in Brunei waters to LCOT and LGST respectively in Labuan.
-The importation of such crude oil and gas into Labuan must be declared in Customs Form No.1. since Labuan is a designated area, - the importation of crude oil and gas from the well in Malaysian waters (principal customs area) into Labuan is subject to GST at zero rate, and - the importation of crude oil and gas from the well in Brunei waters (overseas) into Labuan is not subject to GST. - (iv) However, if the crude oil and gas are goods prescribed by the Minister of Finance as subject to GST in Labuan, then their importation into Labuan is subject to GST.
+The crude oil and gas extracted from both wells are delivered by pipelines to Labuan Crude Oil Terminal (LCOT) and Labuan Gas Terminal (LGST) respectively where the titles of the Brunei portion of the crude oil and gas are transferred to PETRONAS.

+- (iii) The crude oil and gas are transferred from the well in Malaysian waters (principal customs area) and the well in Brunei waters to LCOT and LGST respectively in Labuan.
+Since Labuan is a designated area, the GST treatment on the supply of such crude oil and gas to Labuan is as follows; - supply of crude oil and gas from the well in Malaysian waters (principal customs area) to Labuan is subject to GST at zero rate, and - importation of crude oil and gas from the well in Brunei waters (overseas) into Labuan is not subject to GST.